quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 "What?"
 Serĉa asked, already out of breath.
 Ben had rambled about a lot of things the day before.

-"About how not everyone can get Fulfillment."
+"About how not everyone can get fulfillment."

 "Oh, okay, yeah."